-n place to enable you to conduct a self-evaluation? n place to enable you to conduct a self-evaluation?
-The ERW quality calenda r informs the annual self-evaluation report ( next due May 2017) Performance Against Obj ectives for Last year 2015-16 Objective Status NO. Status 1 mprove the quality of leadership Fully Acheived 2 mprove the quality of teaching and learning Fully Acheived 3 Support for learning Partially Achieved 4 reduce the impact of poverty on attainment, Partially Achieved
+What arrangements are in place to enable you to conduct a self-evaluation?

+The ERW quality calendar informs the annual self-evaluation report (next due May 2017)

+Performance Against Objectives for Last year

+No. 2015-16 Objective Status 1 improve the quality of leadership Fully Acheived 2 improve the quality of teaching and learning Fully Acheived 3 Support for learning Partially Achieved 4 reduce the impact of poverty on attainment, Partially Achieved